skindyk/testrail-mcp-server/README.md

 4.  **Test the server (optional)**:
     ```bash
-    node dist/index.js
+    npm run start:stdio
     ```
-    You should see: `TestRail MCP server running on stdio`
+    You should see a message indicating the server started with stdio transport

 ## ⚙️ Configuration